CorrelAid/hugo-website/content/en/about.md

     img="/images/start-social.jpg"
     order="order-md-1"
 >}}
-Bundesauswahl des startsocial-Programms unter Schirmherrschaft von Bundeskanzlerin Angela Merkel
+Participation in the startsocial initiative under the patronage of chancellor Angela Merkel
 {{< /price >}}

 {{< price